kubernetes-sigs/cluster-api-provider-digitalocean/docs/getting-started.md

 Your management cluster has been initialized successfully!

-You can now create your first workload cluster by running the following:
+You can now create your first workload cluster by using:

   clusterctl config cluster [name] --kubernetes-version [version] | kubectl apply -f -